-- Dr. Liddy Detar advises our undergraduate majors/minors in Women, Gender and Sexuality Studies, and coordinates our undergraduate internship program.
+- Dr. Liddy Detar advises our undergraduate majors/minors in Women, Gender, and Sexuality Studies, and coordinates our undergraduate internship program.
 She also teaches "Women: Self and Society," and the undergraduate section of "Systems of Oppression in Women's Lives."

 - Dr. Qwo-Li Driskill is a writer, scholar, educator, activist, and performer who specializes in queer and two-spirit indigenous studies.
 S/he teaches "Introduction to Queer Studies," "Queer Theories," "Queer Indigenous Studies," and "Queer/Trans People of Color Art/Activism," as well as the graduate seminar "Systems of Oppression in Women's Lives."

-- Dr. Patti Duncan is currently the Coordinator of Women, Gender, and Sexuality Studies.
+- Dr. Patti Duncan is the Coordinator of Women, Gender, and Sexuality Studies.
 She specializes in transnational feminist theories and movements, women of color studies, and feminist media studies.
 Her courses include "Disney: Gender, Race, Empire," "Politics of Motherhood in Global Contexts," "Women in World Cinema," and graduate seminars "Transnational Feminisms," and "Women of Color in the U.S."

 - Kryn Freehling-Burton teaches introductory courses including "Women: Self, and Society," and "Women: Personal and Social Change," as well as other courses including "Women in Film" and "Women and Sexuality."
-She directs our online major/minor in Women, Gender, and Sexuality Studies, and is also active in theater projects as an actor and playwright.
+She coordinates our online major/minor in Women, Gender, and Sexuality Studies, and is also active in theater projects as an actor and playwright.

 - Dr. Janet Lee is a sociologist with research interests in feminist theories and narrative methodologies and women and literary histories.
 She teaches undergraduate introductory courses and global perspectives on women as well as graduate coursework in Feminist Teaching and Learning, Theories of Feminism, and Feminist Research.

-- Dr. Susan Shaw is currently the director of the School of Language, Culture and Society, but she continues to teach in the program.
+- Dr. Susan Shaw is the director of the School of Language, Culture and Society, but she continues to teach in the program.
 Her research interests include women and rock 'n' roll as well as women and religion.
 She teaches Systems of Oppression, Feminist Theology and Spirituality, and Feminist Teaching and Learning.

 - Dr. Mehra Shirazi's work focuses on health disparities through the lens of social justice with regard to class, race, geography, environment, immigrant status, and gender.
-She teaches "Global Perspectives on Women's Heatlh," "Race, Ethnicity, Gender, and Health," and "Feminist Research," a graduate seminar focusing on community-based participatory research methods.
+She teaches "Global Perspectives on Women's Health," "Race, Ethnicity, Gender, and Health," and "Feminist Research," a graduate seminar focusing on community-based participatory research methods.